WHICH SERVICE SHOULD YOU CHOOSE?

 For incoming mail:

-So, business mailers meeting all the requirements to use the 65 digit IMb barcode have a complete USPS record which contains all the information for Certified Mail except a signed receipt for the letter from the addressee..
+So, business mailers meeting all the requirements to use the 65 digit IMb barcode have a complete USPS record which contains much of the information that Certified Mail tracking provides; however, IMb tracking ends at the point where the article has been provided to the carrier, or clerk for delivery.

 The USPS is required by law to set costs which reflect their expenses for each service they provide.
 Each Certified Mail letter must be accounted for.
 Letters mailed under a Certificate of Mailing are subject to random verification.
 Each letter listed on Form 3665 doesn't have to be located and checked against the manifest.
 The vast difference in postage charged for Certified Mail versus a Certificate of Mailing reflects the assurance the U.S. Postal Service provides as to whether an article of mail was delivered.